violacaroline/applied-iot-airquality/README.md

 #### **Adafruit**

 I'm using Adafruit to display the data collected by the Pico.
 It is a cloud service and I have set up what they call a Group, which is a group of feeds representing the different datas/objects it receives/send data from/to (temperature, humidity, airquality, LED).
 By using a group it let's me send the data as one json object with an inner field of "feeds" which has key value pairs representing the specific feed for that kind of data i.e. "Temperature": tempData, etc. The version im using is free and I intend to keep it that way since it is enough for what I want to do.
-Payed versions would offer the ability to have more groups, feeds and dashboards etc. Scaling the idea could involve Adafruits integration with other platforms such as IFTT (If This Then That) to automate actions based on the data collected.
+Payed versions would offer the ability to have more groups, feeds and dashboards etc.

 #### **Own implemented API and dotnet Blazor frontend**